100 pounds of cannabis stolen at gunpoint in California dispensary, police say

 (KTLA) — Armed robbers stole about 100 pounds of marijuana from a Culver City dispensary Wednesday evening, police said.

-Just after 7:30 p.m. on Robertson Boulevard, a man was unloading about 120 pounds of marijuana from a vehicle when two men wearing black ski masks got out of a car armed with handguns, the Culver City Police Department said in a news release.
+A man was unloading about 120 pounds of marijuana from a vehicle just after 7:30 p.m. on Robertson Boulevard when two men wearing black ski masks got out of a car armed with handguns, Culver City police said.

 One robber held the victim at gunpoint while the other began grabbing bags of cannabis, ultimately taking about 100 pounds of product, police said.